withanage/UBHD-Lens/README.md

 Customized Lens Viewer for OMP Frontend
 ========
 # Local development
-Following steps show how you can setup a test environement.
+Following steps show how you can setup a test environment.
 # Installation
  * Please install a git  client of your choice,  if your system does not have it.
  * Clone the  git repository using command line or with the synchronisation function in your git client of your choice.